-If you’re not sure how to choose the right voice actor, you can hold a voiceover casting.
+If you’re unsure how to choose the right voice actor, you can hold a voiceover casting.
 Just send in your casting spec script and then we can arrange for our voice talents to record auditions for you.
 For more information about how this works, check out our audition guide!

 Also, please make sure your casting spec is an appropriate word count for the length of your spot.
 Here’s a good rule of thumb: A typical voiceover talent, speaking in a casual, conversational way says about 2.5 words per second — or about 150 words per minute.
 So, if you’re looking to fill 30 seconds of a commercial, your script should come in right around 75 words (2.5 x 30 = 75), give or take 10 words.
 That means that for a 60-second spot, you should aim for around 150 words.

 Once you’ve picked out your top voice talent candidates, you can contact them directly to talk about availability, rates and deadlines.
-You should also work out ahead of time whether you’d like a raw audio file that you will then send to a post production studio or if you’d like the voice artist to take care of editing the file.
-The voice artist can also offer a plan for how many re-recordings will be included in the rate based on your feedback.
+You should also work out ahead of time whether you’d like a raw audio file that you will then send to a post-production studio or if you’d like the voice artist to take care of editing the file.
+Based on your feedback, the voice artist can also offer a plan for how many re-recordings will be included in the rate.

 You can direct a live voiceover session with programs such as ipDTL, Skype, Google Hangouts, Zoom, Source Connect, ISDN and phone patch.
 You can also simply hop on the phone to discuss plans with your voice actor before they record.

-We hope we’ve answered the question of “how do I hire a voiceover artist!”
+We hope we’ve answered the question, “how do I hire a voiceover artist!”

-If there’s something you’re still wondering about, feel free to email us at email@example.com or use the form on our site.
+If you’re still wondering about something, feel free to email us at firstname.lastname@example.org or use the form on our site.